scylladb/scylladb/docs/operating-scylla/nodetool-commands/toppartitions.rst

    nodetool toppartitions nba team_roster 5000

-For Example (Starting from Scylla 4.6):
+For Example (Starting from ScyllaDB 4.6):

 * listing the top partitions from *all* tables in *all* keyspaces ``nodetool toppartitions``
 * listing the top partitions for the last 1000 ms ``nodetool toppartitions -d 1000``